 It is best to plan in advance the number and type of vent tubes required to keep operations running at full speed and to have a backup set in case of these material delays.
 Typically , when Arthur Products is called upon to replace vent tubes, the issue is related to wear and tear from improper use or setup.

 Arthur Products can offer plastic vent tubes in half a dozen different colors.
-Beyond this range of six color options, if a client wishes to order additional colors for vent tubes, a mill run might be required for every additional shade.
+Beyond this range of six color options, if a client wishes to order additional colors, a mill run might be required for every additional shade.

 The type of material used for the bottle or container is another deciding factor for bottle filler vent tube selection.
 For example, if filling a glass bottle, a metal tip would not be the best choice.
 The speed and process of bottle filling makes it highly likely that contact between a metal vent tube and a glass bottle could cause chipping and glass shards to destroy or weaken the container or contaminate the contents.
 Plastic is recommended for glass bottles.